-The republic is dominated by a strong central government and a longstanding president, and human rights problems persist despite some improvement.
-Economic success has not sufficiently raised the health and education levels of the population: life expectancy, under-5 mortality and maternal mortality in Cameroon are worse than the regional average.
+The republic is dominated by a strong central government and a longstanding president.
+Human rights problems persist despite some improvement.
+Economic success has not sufficiently raised the health and education levels of the population: life expectancy, under-5 mortality, and maternal mortality in Cameroon are worse than the regional average.
 The rate of HIV infection is over five percent – one of the highest in Central Africa.
 Although there are improvements to be made in educational enrollment, over three-quarters of the population is literate.